nhsuk/manage-vaccinations-in-schools/adr/00012-auth-pattern-for-commissioner-reporting-app.md

 - Transparent to the user - only existing user journeys needed.
 - Works in the same way across all environments
 - Does not require duplication of work already done
-- Should be easier to assure than full re-implementation of CIS integration
+- Should be easier to assure than full re-implementation of CIS2 integration

 Cons: